 AWARDS & ASSOCIATIONS

 Throughout my two-decade career at the intersection of media, culture and brands, peers have recognized my diverse range of work for excellence.
 I am a Folio 100 and The Root 100 honoree, and I have been awarded distinguished honors from GLAAD and the NAACP.
 I’m also a recipient of the “Veteran Award for Extraordinary Leadership and Lasting Contribution in Media” from Women in Media Meet Up.

-As a graduate of Hampton University with a B.A. in Mass Media Arts, in 2016 I was bestowed by my alma mater with the “Esteemed Alumna Trailblazer Award for Digital and Print Media.”
-(I still have a love/hate relationship with HU, but that's for another time.)
+As an HBCU graduate of Hampton University with a B.A. in Mass Media Arts, in 2016 I was bestowed by my alma mater with the “Esteemed Alumna Trailblazer Award for Digital and Print Media.”
+(I'm still critical of HU's conservative policies, but let's discuss a little later.)

-I am a proud Brooklyn native residing in Long Island, NY (in an 127-year-old center hall colonial) with my husband and our three teenage sons.
+I am a proud Brooklyn native residing in Long Island, NY (in a Black Barbie Dreamhouse, 127-year-old center hall colonial) with my husband and our three teenage sons.
 Obviously, this is a lot.
 In a good way, I mean.
-When I'm not falling in the toilet, or discovering there is, yet again, nothing in the refrigerator, I'm either working on my incredible TV series or obsessing about interior design and my fantasy life as a HGTV flipper.
+When I'm not falling in the toilet, or discovering there is, yet again, nothing in the refrigerator, I'm either working on my incredible TV series or obsessing about interior design and my fantasy life as an HGTV flipper.

 I'm on Twitter and IG (sometimes). @kiernamayo.

 You are welcome to keep checking back here to see if I finally took new press shots.
 Spoiler: I no longer have a perm and have, um, filled out a bit.*